gyukiss55/Text2Speech/README.md

  * Add python TTS
  * Add C++ Merge files
  * Execute BAT command
  * * 1.
-Create a 'work' subdirectory
+Create a 'work' subdirectory or delete content of 'work' subdirectory
+ * * 2. copy input text to 'inputMP3.txt'
  * * 2.
 Open a bash command terminal
  * * 3.
 Execute the 'execute.bat' batch files
  * * 4.
-Result will be the 'work/m1.mp3'
+Result will be the 'work/result.mp3'